joncto/research-services/docs/solrwayback/data-scope.md

 # Data & Scope

-The data offered for this workshop is only a small amount of NWA's total collection.
+For this workshop, we offer a certain set of data from the NWA collection.
 {: .fs-6 .fw-300 }

 ## Indexed collections
 Currently, we have indexed three selected collections to SolrWayback.
-The raw data is ≈9TB, which is 0.45% of all the data recorded since 2000.
+The indexed data is ≈9TB, which corresponds to 0.45% of the total collection.[^1]

 The follow collections have been indexed: